HarderBetterFasterStronger/docs.buf.build/docs/breaking/overview.md

 title: Breaking Change Detection
 ---

+> We recommend completing [the tour](/tutorials/getting-started-with-buf-cli#detect-breaking-changes) for an
+> introduction to the `buf breaking` command.

 One of the core promises of Protobuf is forwards and backwards compatibility.
 But making sure that your Protobuf schema doesn't introduce breaking changes isn't automatic - there are rules you need to follow to ensure that your schema remains compatible for its lifetime.

+This document provides an overview of `buf breaking`, including its features, architecture, and usage.
+By following the guidelines outlined in this document, you can get started with `buf breaking` and take advantage of its benefits to streamline your development process.

+## Key Concepts

 `buf` provides a breaking change detector through `buf breaking`, which runs a set of [breaking rules](rules.md) across the current version of your entire